mismailbutt/mismailbutt/README.md

 I'm a BS Artificial Intelligence 3rd semester student at UET Lahore, currently interning at Decode Elab.
 I like turning ideas into working tools — mostly by pairing solid C++/OOP fundamentals with practical web interfaces.
 My projects so far range from real client work to AI-based applications during my internship.

-- 🔭 Currently working on AI-based applications and a rule-based chatbot at Decode Elab
+- 🔭 Currently working on AI-based applications and a rule-based chatbot at Decode labs.
 - 🌱 Deepening my grip on OOP (inheritance, operator overloading) and starting Computer Vision
 - 🛠️ Enjoy bridging C++ logic into clean web UIs
 - 📫 Reach me at **ismailbuttuet@gmail.com**